- EMERGENCY FOOD

 It's fun to think about different scenarios about how you might break out of the elevator hatch like an action movie hero, but this has likely resulted in you being just a little more prepared than your average desk jockey.

-When planning for absolutely everything, one fact that cannot be missed is how many potential disasters or minor mishaps could occur in the car or with only your vehicle nearby.
+When planning for absolutely everything, one fact that cannot be missed is how many potential disasters or minor mishaps could occur in the car or with only your high water vehicle nearby.

 This is why so many people have a car first aid kit tucked next to their spare tire and flat patches.